ArthurPas/Reseau/Tutorial.md

 ### Portfolio

-We are going to do a feedback of this project with some picture of our configurations files and some explanation of what works were expected and how we managed to do it.
-For example we can say that we install two dns servers and deploy it on a network with some machines.
+We are going to do a feedback of this project with some picture of our configurations files and some explanations of how it functions, what was expected and how we managed to do it.
+To give a quick example, we installed two DNS servers and deployed them on a network loaded with virtual machines.
 We created three zones and subdomains and their reverse zone.
-We had three weeks to do it and we worked a lot on the two firsts so we finished in time.
+We had three weeks to do it and we put in a lot of work right at the start.
+The job was done quite rapidly, but it took us some time to fix problems.